Posted October 29th, 2014 by Alexis O'Connell

 Your boosted income may have quieted some of your immediate financial worries.
 Take a few concrete steps to make the feeling of financial security last.

-Start by setting aside some of your new income into an emergency savings, or top off an existing account if you already have one.
+Start by setting aside some of your new income into an emergency savings account, or top off an existing one if you have it.
 Having money put away that’s specifically for unforeseen expenses ensures that an incident won’t derail your financial plan.
+You never know when an unexpected expense will arise.
+Unanticipated events can be anxiety-inducing.
+Having money prepared will be one less stress to think about in an uncertain time.

 Another way that you can prepare for the unexpected is by reviewing your insurance policies.
-Ensure that you have adequate car, life, and home insurance, and plan the increased expenses into your new budget if you boost your coverage.
+Ensure that you have the adequate amount of car, life and home insurance.
+If you need to boost your coverage, plan the increased expenses into your new budget.

 If you’re not sure where to start, seek out a professional that can offer personal finance and investment insight.
-A supplement in income signals that it’s a good time to chat with a financial advisor.
-Here’s how to find a financial advisor that fits your needs if you’re starting the search.
+The addition of new income is a perfect time to chat with a financial advisor.
+Here’s how to find a financial advisor that fits your needs if you’re just starting the search.
+Be sure to choose a financial advisor who you trust and feel comfortable with.
+Ask them all of your questions—that's what they are there for!

 You worked hard to earn your raise, so celebrate your achievement!
-Putting money towards long-time financial goals will feel less like a punishment when you treat yourself to a more immediate enjoyment.
+Putting your new money towards long-time financial goals won't feel like a disappointment if you treat yourself to a little immediate gratification.
+Do what you love.
+Take up a new hobby, purchase that car, go on a vacation or redo that room you've been waiting to remodel.
+Just make sure that you stick to that set "Fun and Entertainment" budget.

 What Not To Do: Misconceptions and Mistakes

-Falling prey to misconceptions and common mistakes after receiving a raise can eat your money before you even get a spiffy new paycheck.
+Falling prey to these common mistakes and misconceptions after receiving a raise can eat your money before you even get your first spiffy paycheck.

 Getting a raise will bump you into a higher tax bracket and you’ll end up making less money than you were before.